Sacrococcygeal teratoma: Treatment

-The preferred first treatment for SCT is complete surgical removal (i.e., complete resection).
+The preferred first treatment for SCT is complete surgical removal (i.e., complete resection) including coccygectomy.
 The preferred approach to a small SCT is through the perineum; a large SCT may require an additional approach through the abdomen.
 Resection should include the coccyx and may also include portions of the sacrum.
 The surgery should include reattachment of the small muscles and ligaments formerly attached to the coccyx, in effect reconstructing the posterior perineum.
 If not, there is an increased risk of perineal hernia later in life.

 SCTs are classified morphologically according to their relative extent outside and inside the body: